 A high employee turnover cost can harm any business, especially in the construction industry.
-Reducing employee turnover by changing your company culture could help with the repercussion costs of replacing an employee.
+Reducing employee turnover by changing your company culture could help with the repercussions and costs of replacing an employee.
 Let’s talk about the costs of employee turnover.
 In the past year, the construction industry has created, on average, 28,000 jobs a month.
 This is about 8% of the overall employment increase for the country.
-A 2013 Construction Dive Reports states that the average employee turnover rate in construction is between 20-38%.
+A Construction Dive Report states that the average employee turnover rate in construction is between 20-38%.
 With all these new jobs being created, why are employee retention notoriously low?

 The Tangible Employee Turnover Cost

 If you think you can live with that employee turnover rate, think again.
 A CAP study found average costs to replace an employee are: